sciustechnologia/SQL/chapter1.4_reading_notes.md

 WHERE hire_date = '7-June-1994';
 ```

-As you can see, it does not matter whether the two or four digit year is used.
-Also lower or uppercase spelling of the month has the same effect.
-Lastly, you may use one or two digit format for days less than 10.
+* it does not matter whether
+  * the two or four digit year is used.
+  * lower or uppercase spelling of the month.
+* Lastly, you may use one or two digit format for days less than 10.

 > Note:
 You may have noticed that Oracle displays a feedback statement after a SELECT statement, such as 25 rows selected.
 In the above example, it did not show this statement.
 When more than 5 rows are selected, Oracle issue the feedback statement, otherwise it leaves it out.
 Also, if no rows are returned as a result of a SQL statement, Oracle issues ‘no rows selected’ feedback statement.

 **Comparing value expressions**:
 It is easily understood when you compare numeric or even date/time values, but you must pay close attention when you compare character strings.
 For example, are ‘Michael’ and ‘MICHAEL’ equal or are they different?
 And which one is smaller than the other?
-This really depends on the collating sequence of the database product, that is, how individual characters are sorted within a character set.
+This really depends on the `collating sequence` of the database product, that is, how individual characters are sorted within a character set.

-Example 1.4.4:
+### Example 1.4.4:

 Issue the following SQL statements comparing characters:

 ```sql